Brake Caliper Removal

 Use the 10mm hex bit and ratchet to loosen the two main bolts holding the caliper to the hub.
 Remove the bottom bolt and set it aside.
 The caliper will fall free when you remove the top bolt, so be ready to hold the caliper so it doesn't fall.
 With both bolts removed, you can pull the caliper off.

 And that's it!
 Reinstallation is the same process, in reverse.
+Make sure you use new brake caliper bolts to reinstall your calipers.
 Do not forget to bleed your brake fluid when you reinstall the calipers!!